-Madison Pettis Rocks Scanty Bra & High-Waisted Jeans In Hot New Update: ‘Sugar Honey Iced Tea’
+Madison Pettis Rocks Scanty Bra & High-Waisted Jeans In Hot New Update: 'Sugar Honey Iced Tea'

-Madison Pettis wowed in the most recent update that was shared on her Instagram feed.
-The January 11 post included two new images that saw the model rocking the same sexy ensemble.
+Madison Pettis wowed in the most recent update that she shared on her Instagram feed.
+The January 11 post included two new images where she rocked the same sexy ensemble.

-The first image captured Madison posing in the center of the frame.
+The first image featured Madison posing in the center of the frame.
 She appeared to be outside where she was standing in front of a cream wall.
 She tucked one arm behind her back and held a full beverage in the opposite.
-In the caption of the post, Madison shared with fans that she was enjoying a “sugar honey iced tea.”
-Madison had her chest and face toward the camera and her lips were slightly parted.
-The second image in the series captured the model at a closer angle.
+In the caption of the post, Madison shared with fans that she was enjoying a "sugar honey iced tea."

+Madison had her chest and face toward the camera, and her lips were slightly parted.
+The model was captured from a closer angle in the second image.
 In that particular image, she looked to her side.

 She slayed in a hot outfit that did her nothing but favors.
 On her upper half, she rocked a knit bra with a deep V-neckline that showed off her bronze collar and a tease of cleavage.
-The perimeter of its cups was lined with scalloped fabric, helping to draw even more attention to her chest.
-The bottom band was tight on Madison’s ribs, cutting off above her navel and exposing her rock hard abs.
+The perimeter of its cups was lined with scalloped fabric, helping draw even more attention to her chest.
+The bottom band was tight on Madison's ribs, cutting off above her navel and exposing her rock-hard abs.

 She teamed the look with a pair of jeans that were equally as hot.
 The garment featured a dark wash with a few lighter areas around her thighs.
 Madison wore the waistband high on her hips, highlighting her sexy curves.
-The body of the garment proceeded to fit tightly around her shapely thighs.
-Madison wore her long, dark locks with a side part and her tresses spilled over her shoulders and chest.
+The body of the garment fit tightly around her shapely thighs.

 As of this writing, the update has only been live on Madison's feed for a short time but it's amassed more than 66,000 likes and 290-plus comments.
 Some social media users complimented her amazing figure while a few more dropped a line to let her know they are a big fan.